cppalliance/safe-cpp/proposal/draft.md

                           ^
 ```

-Borrow checker provides bullet-proof guarantees against lifetime safety defects when dealing with references or views into objects with different scopes.
+Borrow checking provides bullet-proof guarantees against lifetime safety defects when dealing with references or views into objects with different scopes.
 Take a vector of `std2::string_view`.
 This string view is special.
 It's defined with a lifetime parameter that establishes on the string into it refers: that string must be in scope for all uses of the view.

 We load the vector up with views into three different strings: a string constant which has `static` lifetime, a string in an outer scope and a string in an inner scope.
-Printing the contents of the vector from the outer scope raises a borrow checker error, because one of the function's lifetime constraints is violated: the vector depends on a loan on `s2`, which is out-of- scope at the point of use.
+Printing the contents of the vector from the outer scope raises a borrow checker error, because one of the function's lifetime constraints is violated: the vector depends on a loan on `s2`, which is out-of-scope at the point of use.

 Garbage collection solves this problem in a different way: `s1` and `s2` are stored on the GC-managed heap, and they're kept in scope as long as there are live references to them.
 That's an effective system, but it's not the right choice for C++, where deterministic destruction order is core to the language's design.